nanotech-empa/aiida-gaussian/README.md

 ```
 In `route_parameters`, specifying `key: None` adds only `key` without the equals sign to the input script.

+Parsing of the results is performed with the [cclib](https://github.com/cclib/cclib) library and by default all of its output is stored in the `output_parameters` node.

 Additionally, simple plugins to submit the Gaussian utilities `formchk` and `cubegen` are provided.

 ## Installation